Planning Strength and Speed Training for American Football

 Most American Football players today will already place a significant emphasis on strength training as this has been emphasised for a comparatively long time in the sport due to the ever-increasing demand for larger and stronger athletes.
-This does not mean that players should automatically follow the training advice handed out in bodybuilding magazines or follow a generic college training program.
+This does not mean players should automatically follow the training advice handed out in bodybuilding magazines or follow a generic college training program.
 Unfortunately, most college programs suffer from being overly simplistic due to the need to try to train 40 or 50 athletes at once in a facility.
-This type of training leads to the most simple, easy to administer programs being handed out to athletes, rather than the most effective.
+This type of training leads to the most simple, easy to administer programs being handed out to athletes rather than the most effective.
 Similarly, athletes who believe bodybuilding programs can enhance sports performance may potentially gain some muscle size but at the expense often of relative strength and speed going down, as well as a decrease in joint mobility if emphasising single-joint exercises.
 Additionally, bodybuilding programs' emphasis on training to failure and exhaustive work on individual muscle groups will lead to less energy being available for the high-intensity, explosive work which football demands.

 Split Training vs Whole Body Training

 We have two options.
 The first is to adopt a lower/upper body split, and the second is to select a full-body training program.
 Both options have their advocates.
 Splitting the body into lower/upper will mean legs get trained twice a week, meaning five days are left for rest.
-By only training legs on those two days, a higher volume of work can be performed.
-A typical whole-body approach consisting of hitting the weights on a Monday, Wednesday, Friday basis, because of the increased frequency and need to train upper body as well, leg training volume would need to be reduced.
+Only training legs on those two days means a higher volume of work can be performed.
+A typical whole-body approach consists of hitting the weights on a Monday, Wednesday, and Friday basis.
+Because of the increased frequency and need to train the upper body, leg training volume would need to be reduced.

-Depending on the athlete's needs, an upper/lower split is usually more useful for increasing strength and muscle size as many will struggle to maintain the intensity needed for a long, whole-body training workout.
+Depending on the athlete's needs, an upper/lower split is usually more helpful for increasing strength and muscle size, as many will struggle to maintain the intensity needed for a long, whole-body training workout.
 A sample lower/upper body split would be as follows:

 Note: 2 x 6 means 2 sets of 6 repetitions.